kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Tell the person starting the race that you're ready.
 Pay attention so you don't miss the start.
 1. Click '**OK**' when they say "Go!"
 1. Switch to the [Results][] screen.
 Riders whose tags were read immediately after the start will be listed.
 Others will not.
-1. Open the [Missing Riders][Windows] window.
-This will show who hasn't yet been accounted for, so you don't have to work it out by hand.
 1. If using the IR beam-break, enable the **Auto-Capture** toggle switch on the Trigger-O-Matic.
 1. As the riders come round for their first lap, keep an eye out for anyone whose tags aren't reading.
 Refer to the [BHPC troubleshooting guide][BHPC Troubleshooting] if necessary.
 1. Check that CrossMgrVideo is being triggered by CrossMgr, and capturing video successfully.

-Once all riders are accounted for, you can close the [Missing Riders][Windows] window.
-In theory you shouldn't have to do anything other than keep abreast of DNFs and similar incidents.
-Keep an eye out for missed reads and other problems, and check the camera exposure if the ambient light level changes drastically.
+Once all riders are accounted for, in theory you shouldn't have to do anything other than keep abreast of DNFs and similar incidents.
+Keep an eye out for missed reads and other problems, and check the camera exposure (the small real-time preview window in the bottom left of the CrossMgrVideo screen, not the main image from the last capture, which may not update very often if the database is busy) if the ambient light level changes drastically.

+### Manual-start time trial

+(At this point, CrossMgr is assumed to be open on the correct race file, likely with an RFID test in progress.
+CrossMgrVideo and CrossMgrImpinj are running in the background.)

+1. Finish the RFID test.
+Switch to the [Actions][] screen and click the **Start Race** button.
+The race will not start until you click '**OK**' on the dialog that pops up.
+For a time trial it does not matter precisely when you do this, it simply starts the stopwatch counting.
+1. Switch to the [Results][] screen.
+1. Open the **Bib Enter** window and position it somewhere sensible.
+1. If using the IR beam-break, enable the **Auto-Capture** toggle switch on the Trigger-O-Matic.
+1. Enter the bib number of the first rider.
+Give them a verbal countdown, hitting <enter> when they get the 'Go!'.
+1. They should appear as NP at the bottom of the [Results][] screen.
+1. As the riders come round again, they should get a time in the Results.
+Refer to the [BHPC troubleshooting guide][BHPC Troubleshooting] if necessary.
+1. Check that CrossMgrVideo is being triggered by CrossMgr, and capturing video successfully.
+1. If everything worked for the first rider, you can dispatch subsequent riders at whatever interval is safe.
+Multiple riders can be out on the course at once.

-Refer to the [BHPC troubleshooting guide][BHPC Troubleshooting] if something goes wrong during the race, eg. tags not reading.
+* Refer to the [BHPC troubleshooting guide][BHPC Troubleshooting] if something goes wrong during the race, eg. tags not reading.
+* In the event of a false start, you can use "**Delete Rider From Race**" from the [RiderDetail][] window to reset that rider.
+They can then be started again.
+* Do not finish the race until you're sure that everyone has had a successful attempt.

 ### Race finish